 A lot can happen between the date of an auto accident and when a settlement check arrives in the mail.
 Even when car accident victims follow the exact steps outlined by the insurance company, lengthy settlement negotiations and other unexpected factors can extend the time it takes to receive a payout.
 It is not uncommon for hundreds or even thousands of dollars of debt to accumulate during this time.

 At David Bryant Law, we understand how frustrating it can be to suffer a personal injury caused by another driver just to have to wait more than a year to receive payment for your medical bills and lost wages.
-Here’s what to expect from the auto accident settlement process and how an experienced car accident lawyer can help you each step of the way.
+Here’s what to expect from the auto accident settlement process and how an experienced Kentucky auto accident lawyer can help you each step of the way.

 The majority of insurance companies allocate 50 to 60 business days to the car accident settlement process.
 However, the process begins long before you even contact the insurance company.
 The first step is gathering the appropriate evidence in your case, including medical records, police reports, witness statements, and photos of all physical and property damage.